Ambaldhage-Anusha/My-data-storage-project/README.md

 **Cloud storage and data management project**

 This project demonstrates use of cloud storage devices like Amazon S3 to manage and serve data effeciently and securely.
-It includes bucket creation, data organizzation, access permission configuration, versioning for backup, and data retrieval using presigned urls.
+It includes bucket creation, data organization, access permission configuration, versioning for backup, and data retrieval using presigned urls.

 **Technologies used**